dongguang82/Udacity_car_term1/Project2/writeup_Guang.md

 | Yield					| Yield											|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+The model was able to correctly guess all the traffic signs I found from the web, which gives an accuracy of 100%!!!

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For the first image, the model is relatively sure that this is a 60 km/h speed limit sign (probability of 0.467), and the second guess is No Passing sign (Class ID 9) with probability of 0.242, and the third guess is 80km/h speed limit sign (Class ID 5) with probability 0.145.
+This makes sense to me because these three different class do have similar shape.
+The top five soft max probabilities were listed in the image below

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|